chenyi-edward/chenyi-edward.github.io/_pages/about.md

 Hello!
 I am Dr. Yi Chen, an Assistant Professor at the [School of Business and Management](http://www.sbm.shisu.edu.cn/) at [Shanghai International Studies University (SISU)](http://www.shisu.edu.cn).

 My research sits at the dynamic intersection of Information Systems (IS), Organizational Behavior, and Data Science.
-I am driven by a passion to understand the intricate—and often counter-intuitive—ways that online interactions, digital platforms, social networks, and emerging technologies redefine individual performance and corporate strategy.
+I am driven by a passion to understand the intricate—and often counter-intuitive—ways that online interactions, digital platforms, social networks, and emerging technologies redefine individual behavior and corporate strategy.

 Key Research Areas
 ------